tutumcloud/api-docs/source/includes/node.md

 Parameter | Description
 --------- | -----------
 tags | (optional) List of tags the node will have.
-This operation replaces the tag list.
+This operation replaces the user tag list.

 ## Upgrade Docker Daemon